Love to while away the hours with a line in the water? We’ve got you covered with these options for your next trip.

 South Para is the second largest reservoir in South Australia and the surrounding reserve is home to a range of adventure activities.
 Just 10 minutes from Williamstown in the southern Barossa Valley, this reservoir reserve is for outdoor enthusiasts keen to explore a rugged environment.

-From early December, you’ll be able to explore the network of trails through the beautiful reservoir surrounds in your hiking boots or on your mountain bike.
+Explore the network of trails through the beautiful reservoir surrounds in your hiking boots or on your mountain bike.
 Pack a picnic and make the most of water views deep into the reserve or bring your kayak and glide along the water.
 This is a great spot for shore-based fishing – the reservoir was stocked in April 2019 and about 180,000 native fish fingerlings were released into the reservoir with the majority being Golden Perch and some Silver Perch and Murray Cod.

 Important things to remember